dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

 There a few deprecations and a number of breaking changes in ReactJS 16.

-* Discontinued support for React Addons.
+* Discontinued support for React Add-ons.
 * Calling `setState` with null no longer triggers an update.
 * Calling `setState` directly inside the _render()_ method always causes an update.
 * `setState` callbacks now fire immediately after _componentDidMount_ or _componentDidUpdate_.
 * The `componentDiDUpdate` lifecycle no longer accepts the `prevContext` parameter.
 * `ReactDOM.render()` and `ReactDOM.unstable_renderIntoContainer()` now return `null` if called from inside a lifecycle method.
 * Previously, changing the ref to a component would always detach the ref before that component's render is called.
 Now, we change the ref later, when applying the changes to the DOM.
-* As I mentioned earlier, hydrating a server rendered container now has an explicit API.
+* As I mentioned earlier, hydrating a server-rendered container now has an explicit API.
 Use _ReactDOM.hydrate_ instead of _ReactDOM.render_ if you're reviving server rendered HTML.
-Keep using _ReactDOM.render_ if you're just doing client-side rendering.
+Keep using _ReactDOM.render_ if you're just doing the client-side rendering.

 For more information, check out the full list of [deprections and breaking changes on GitHub](https://github.com/facebook/react/releases/tag/v16.0.0).